-- a.
-From an arterial street The Commission may permit a front yard setback of 25 feet from an arterial street if the Commission finds that the arrangement of the proposed development will contribute to the establishment of the vision for South Windsor Center as expressed in the Plan of Conservation and Development.
+- A. To promote creation of a cohesive, mixed-use, pedestrian-friendly area with a 'sense of place' and to encourage or require coordinated development and management among different properties within the CNOZ, the Commission may permit development utilizing the following yard and bulk requirements: - 1.
+Front yard setback - a.
+From an arterial street- The Commission may permit a front yard setback of 25 feet from an arterial street if the Commission finds that the arrangement of the proposed development will contribute to the establishment of the vision for South Windsor Center as expressed in the Plan of Conservation and Development.
 Otherwise, the minimum front yard setback from an arterial street shall be the same as the underlying zone(s). - b.
-From an internal street A building shall generally be placed at the edge of the sidewalk as approved by the Commission except that the Commission may allow a building to be located in an alternative configuration where the pedestrian-friendly nature of the streetscape will be maintained or a public amenity (such as a 'pocket park' or outside dining area) will be created.

-- 2. Side yard setback The Commission may allow development with no side yard setback if the Commission finds that the arrangement of the proposed development will contribute to the establishment of the vision for South Windsor Center as expressed in the Plan of Conservation and Development.
+From an internal street- A building shall generally be placed at the edge of the sidewalk as approved by the Commission except that the Commission may allow a building to be located in an alternative configuration where the pedestrian-friendly nature of the streetscape will be maintained or a public amenity (such as a 'pocket park' or outside dining area) will be created. - 2.
+Side yard setback- The Commission may allow development with no side yard setback if the Commission finds that the arrangement of the proposed development will contribute to the establishment of the vision for South Windsor Center as expressed in the Plan of Conservation and Development.
 Otherwise the minimum side yard setback shall be the same as the underlying zone(s). - 3.
-Rear yard setback The Commission may allow development with no rear yard setback if the Commission finds that the arrangement of the proposed development will contribute to the establishment of the vision for South Windsor Center as expressed in the Plan of Conservation and Development.
+Rear yard setback- The Commission may allow development with no rear yard setback if the Commission finds that the arrangement of the proposed development will contribute to the establishment of the vision for South Windsor Center as expressed in the Plan of Conservation and Development.
 Otherwise, the minimum rear yard setback shall be the same as the underlying zone(s). - 4.
-Building placement The long dimension of a building shall generally be placed parallel to the public or internal street which it faces in order to establish a consistent street wall and a pedestrian-friendly environment. - 5.
-Maximum impervious coverage The Commission may permit impervious coverage up to 65% of the area of the consolidated parcel provided that appropriate best management practices as recommended in the Connecticut State Water Quality Manual are utilized to mange the quality and quantity of runoff and if the Commission finds that the arrangement of the proposed development will contribute to the establishment of the vision for South Windsor Center as expressed in the Plan of Conservation and Development.
+Building placement- The long dimension of a building shall generally be placed parallel to the public or internal street which it faces in order to establish a consistent street wall and a pedestrian-friendly environment. - 5.
+Maximum impervious coverage- The Commission may permit impervious coverage up to 65% of the area of the consolidated parcel provided that appropriate best management practices as recommended in the Connecticut State Water Quality Manual are utilized to manage the quality and quantity of runoff and if the Commission finds that the arrangement of the proposed development will contribute to the establishment of the vision for South Windsor Center as expressed in the Plan of Conservation and Development.
 Otherwise, the maximum impervious coverage shall be the same as the underlying zone(s). - 6.
-Maximum building coverage The Commission may permit building coverage up to 35% of the area of the consolidated parcel if the Commission finds that the arrangement of the proposed development will contribute to the establishment of the vision for South Windsor Center as expressed in the Plan of Conservation and Development.
+Maximum building coverage- The Commission may permit building coverage up to 35% of the area of the consolidated parcel if the Commission finds that the arrangement of the proposed development will contribute to the establishment of the vision for South Windsor Center as expressed in the Plan of Conservation and Development.
 Otherwise, the maximum building coverage shall be the same as the underlying zone(s). - 7.
 Building height - a.
-Minimum building height -2 stories and 24 feet unless the Commission approves a one-story building by Special Exception. - b.
-Maximum building height -35 feet $/2\frac{1}{2}$ stories except that no façade wall along an internal street shall exceed 30 feet in height without being stepped back a distance of at least ten feet.
+Minimum building height 2 stories and 24 feet unless the Commission approves a one-story building by Special Exception.

+b.
+Maximum building height- 35 feet / 2 1⁄2 stories except that no façade wall along an internal street shall exceed 30 feet in height without being stepped back a distance of at least ten feet.